Ba-Charaf/mindguard/README.md

-# ⚡ Zenitsu - Focus Blocker
+# 🛡️ MindGuard - Focus Blocker

 A Chrome extension to help you stay focused by blocking distracting websites with configurable timeouts and limited daily restarts.